skx/chronicle2/README.md

     However much there is of it.

-The entry is prefixed by a small header, consisting of several pseudo-header fieilds.
+The entry is prefixed by a small header, consisting of several pseudo-header fields.
 The header __MUST__ be separated from the body by at least one empty line.

 Header values which are unknown are ignored, and no part of the header is included in the output which is generated.